quest-bih/barzooka/README.md

 # Barzooka

-Barzooka screens publication and detects different graph types.
+Barzooka screens publications and detects different graph types.
 The following graph types can be detected:

-- bar graphs for continuous data
+- bar graphs of continuous data
-- bar graphs for count data
+- bar graphs of counts or proportions
-- bar graphs with dots
+- bar graphs with dot plots
 - pie charts
 - dot plots
 - box plots